CEG and TSE trial 1,000 tonnes of Renewable Black Pellets at TSE’s Naantali power station in Finland

 tonnes of CEG Renewable Black Pellets at TSE’s coal-fired power unit Na2 in Naantali power

 plant, Finland.
-The pellets, produced from sustainably sourced biomass, served as a drop-in
+The pellets, produced from organic waste streams, served as a drop-in

 substitute for fossil coal in the co-firing trial.